dmcadieux/burger-b-gone/README.md

 1. Choose a dictionary file.
 2. Choose a proof file.
-3. Output displays line locations of words from the proof file found in the dictionary file.
+3. Output displays line locations of words in the proof file found in the dictionary file.

 E.g..
 Dictionary file contains: